0xM1cx/Obsidian-Notes/Cybersecurity/CyberTrainingPlatforms_Notes/Notes/Web/Authentication Vulnerabilities.md

 ## How to secure your authentication mechanisms
 Authentication is a complex topic, outlining ever possible measure you can take to protect your own websites is clearly not possible.
 However, there are several general principles that you should always follow.

+#### 2 common ways of preventing brute-force attacks
+- Locking the account that the remote user is trying to access if they make too many failed login attempts
+- Blocking the remote user's IP address if they make too many login attempts in a quick succession.

+Both have varying degrees of protection, but neither is invulnerable, especially if the implementation used flawed logic.

+For example, you might find that your IP is blocked if you fail to log in  too many times.
+In some implementations, the counter for the number of failed attempts resets if the IP owner logs in successfully.
+This means that an attacker would simply have to login to their own account every few attempts to prevent this limit from ever being reached.
+Merely including your own credentials at regular intervals throughout the wordlist is enough to render this defense virtually useless.

+### Account locking
+One way to prevent brute-forcing on sites is to lock the account if certain suspicious criteria is met, usually a set of number of failed login attempts.
+Just as with normal login errors, responses from the server indicating that an account is locked can also help an attacker to enumerate usernames.
+But this fails to prevent brute-forcing in which the attacker is just trying to gain access to any random account they can.

+#### The following method can be used to work around this kind of protection
+1. Establish a list of usernames that can be valid.
+Either through username enumeration or simply based on a list of common usernames.
+2. Decide on a very small shortlist of passwords that you think at lease on user likely uses.
+Crucially, the number of passwords you select must not exceed the number of login attempts allowed.
+E.g. if you have worked out that the limit is 3 attempts, you need to pick a maximum of 3 password guesses.
+The proceed to the next username.
+3.

+---
 ### Take care with user credentials
 Even the most robust authentication mechanisms are ineffective if you unwittingly disclose a valid set of login credentials to an attacker.
 It should go without saying that you should **never send any login data over unencrypted connections**.
 Although you may have implemented HTTPS for your login requests, make sure that you enforce this by **redirecting any attempted HTTP requests to HTTPS** as well.